nbicocchi/learn-microservices/modules/tools/slides/2 - Maven and Spring.md

 org.hibernate.validator:hibernate-validator:jar:6.0.17.Final:compile
 ```

-These are dependencies that allows us to use logging, annotation, serialization and database-related functionality that we'll usually need in any reasonable application.
+These are dependencies that allows us to use basic functionalities that we'll need in any reasonable application.
 If we were using pure Spring, we would have to add those artifacts manually to our _pom.xml_.

-Next, in the pom file, we have the _plugins_ section.
+Next, we have the _plugins_ section.
 The only plugin we need to define explicitly at this stage is the Spring Boot Maven Plugin:

 ```
 <build>